 See the Hottest Acts in Music Right Now at the Hollywood Palladium

-Originally built in 1940, the art deco-style Hollywood Palladium has been renovated several times but maintains its historical bones.
+Originally built in 1940, the art-deco-style Hollywood Palladium has been renovated several times but maintains its historical bones.
 In 2016, it was even added to the National Register of Historic Places.
-The concert venue boasts multiple levels and over 11,000 square feet on dancing room for its weekly shows.
-The musicians that roll through are anything but historic, though—instead, the Hollywood Palladium is a haven for young people.
-The space often draws crowds of ravers ready to see dance music acts like Dada Life, TroyBoi, Adventure Club, as well as bringing in 20-something indie rock fans for Portugal.
-The Man, and Milky Chance, and rap and hip-hop fans for the likes of Meek Mill and Yo Gotti.
+The concert venue boasts multiple levels and more than 11,000 square feet of dancing room for its weekly shows.
+The musicians that roll through haven't become part of history yet—instead, the Hollywood Palladium is a haven for young people.
+The space often draws crowds of ravers ready to see dance-music acts on the order of Dada Life, TroyBoi, and Adventure Club, as well as bringing in twentysomething indie-rock followers for Portugal the Man and Milky Chance and hip-hop fans for the likes of Meek Mill and Yo Gotti.